-'In passing by the side of Mount Thai, Confucius came on a woman who was weeping bitterly by a grave.
-The Master pressed forward and drove quickly to her, then he sent Tze-lu to question her.
-"Your wailing," said he, "is that of one who has suffered sorrow on sorrow."
-She replied, "That is so.
+"In passing by the side of Mount Thai, Confucius came on a woman who was weeping bitterly by a grave.
+The Master pressed forward and drove quickly to her; then he sent Tze-lu to question her.
+'Your wailing,' said he, 'is that of one who has suffered sorrow on sorrow.'
+She replied, 'that is so.
 Once my husband's father was killed here by a tiger.
-My husband was also killed, and now my son has died in the same way."
-The Master said, "Why do you not leave this place?" the answer was "There is no oppressive government here."
-The Master then said, "Remember this, my children: oppressive government is more terrible than tigers."
+My husband was also killed, and now my son has died in the same way.'
+The Master said, 'why do you not leave the place?'
+The answer was, 'there is no oppressive government here.'
+The Master then said, 'Remember this, my children: oppressive government is more terrible than tigers.'"